-Charith has over 12 years of experience in Sustainability, Risk Management, Corporate Planning and Strategy across diverse industries in South Asia and Australia.
+Charith has over 16 years of experience in Sustainability, Risk Management, Corporate Planning and Strategy across diverse industries in South Asia and Australia.
 He is one of the pioneer Sustainability practitioners in Sri Lanka and was the first to publish a ‘GRI checked’ report.
-Charith has presented at numerous forums on sustainability issues both locally and overseas.
+Charith has presented at numerous forums both locally and overseas.
 He also acts as a part-time sustainability trainer and auditor for DNV GL Business Assurance Sri Lanka.

-While at Warringah Council, Charith was invited to sit on the NSW steering committee that established the Local Government Performance framework in light of amalgamations and consolidation of all Local Government bodies.
+While at Warringah Council, Charith was invited to sit on the NSW steering committee that established the Local Government performance framework in light of amalgamations and consolidation of all Local Government bodies.

 While at JKH, Charith was invited to serve on the Sri Lankan mirror committee which contributed towards the development of the ISO standard for Social Responsibility (ISO 26000).

 Charith is an alumnus of the Manchester Metropolitan University where he read for a BSc.
 (Hons) Business.
 He is also a member of the Institute of Certified Management Accountants, Australia (CMA).
-He is a GRI certified sustainability reporting professional, and has undergone training on National Greenhouse and Energy Reporting (NGER), Environmental Management ISO 14000, Project Management Professional (PMP) and is certified in Risk Management ISO 31000.
+He is a GRI certified sustainability reporting professional, and has undergone training on National Greenhouse and Energy Reporting (NGER), Environmental Management ISO 14000, Project Management Professional (PMP) and is certified in Risk Management ISO 31000 and OHSAS18000.
 In 2017, Charith was accepted for an Executive Education programme on Sustainability Leadership at Harvard University.